PrsPrsBK/vs-reST-highlight/sample.rst

 dfkjfkdajiujadgaerhgegl

+This part is not block.

   A this should be 1st line of block afkdlA testtesttest `some <https://example.com/short>`_ one more `a <url>`_ bar we exclude the case of `multiline link
   <https://example.com/multiline>`_
   1stBlocksLastLine

+This part is not block again.

 ch1
 --------------